 Use this item to select the type of device that the system is going to boot from.
-The options are Legacy, UEFI, and DUAL.
-The default setting is DUAL.
+The options are Legacy, UEFI, and Dual.

 LEGACY to EFI Support

 This option Disables or Enables the system to boot to an EFI OS after the boot failed from the legacy boot order.